 - A. SCORING FOR SHOW ALL-AROUND.
-It is not mandatory for an All-Around award to be made at an approved show; however, if such an award is designated, the following scoring system is the recommended method that shall be used to determine the winner: - 1.
-Grand and Reserve Champion Points.
+It is not mandatory for an All-Around award to be made at an approved show; however, if such an award is designated, the following scoring system is the recommended method that shall be used to determine the winner: - Grand and Reserve Champion Points.
 To be eligible for All-Around honors, a horse must compete in open halter and at least three of categories II through VI as listed in Rule SC-050.A.3 Halter Grand Champions will receive two additional points and Reserve Champions one additional point. - 2.
 Class Points.
 Horses placing in the top six will be given a point for each horse placing below them plus one point not to exceed six points for first place.
 Points are calculated through sixth place.
 Example: In a class of six or more horses, the first place horse receives six points; the second place horse gets five points; in a class of four the first place horse receives four points; the second place gets three points; etc. - 3.
 No Points When Disqualified.
-No points are to be awarded to a disqualified horse, regardless of the number in the class; however, when less than six are placed, even though more than six entered the class, points will be awarded on the basis of the number exhibited in the class. - Ties.
-All ties must be resolved by rules stated by the show management or the flip of a coin. - 5.
-See individual class rules to determine eligibility for this award.
+No points are to be awarded to a disqualified horse, regardless of the number in the class; however, when less than six are placed, even though more than six entered the class, points will be awarded on the basis of the number exhibited in the class.

+management or the flip of a coin.

+5. See individual class rules to determine eligibility for this award.